ShwetaShaw76/TurquoiseOs/README.md

 - Any app won't work as it was not my primary goal to make apps( I just wanted to design Os)
 - The Search Bar at the appScreen is not functional
 - any changes in the topPanel will not be shown in the top bar in the homeScreen
+- Only optimized for laptop or computer, in small screen the webpage enlarges